Infiniti QX30 Insurance Rates

 Rates are averaged for all Infiniti QX30 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers who tend to receive serious violations may pay on average $1,690 more per year than a low-risk driver
+- Drivers that tend to have accidents or serious violations may pay on average $1,690 more each year for car insurance

 Rate Tables and Charts